GregoriM04/profile-card-component/README.md

 ### Continued development

-It is essential to keep practicing this sort of challenges, because practice makes perfect.
+It is essential to keep practicing these sort of challenges, because practice makes perfect.

 ## Author